obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Sanctum.md

 ## Customization Options (Style Settings Plugin)

 **Colors**:
-- Light mode palette: Background color palette for light mode
+- Light mode color scheme: Background color palette for light mode
-- Dark mode palette: Background color palette for dark mode
+- Dark mode color scheme: Background color palette for dark mode
 - Use Accent color as Active Line Highlight: Replaces the grey with the accent color for active line highlighting.
 - **Accent Colors**:
     - Light Mode Accent Color
     - Dark Mode Accent Color
     - Text accent hover color: Color that displays when hovering elements that have the accent color by default (e.g. footnote numbers).
+    - Checkbox Color: The color of the regular "- [x]" checkbox
+    - Text Selection Color
 - **Highlight Colors**: Set the colors for highlights and highlighted text!
     - Highlight 1: The color of the highlight.
-    - Highlight 1 Text: The color of highlighted text when hovered.
     - Highlight 2: The color of the highlight.
-    - Highlight 2 Text: The color of highlighted text when hovered.
     - Highlight 3: The color of the highlight.
-    - Highlight 3 Text: The color of highlighted text when hovered.
 - **Graph Colors**:
     - Active Note Node Color
     - Tag Node Color